Best OfGuidesTour ScheduleMap

 The starter build (~$2,000)

-- Hitting mat (~$150–250) — a basic mat is fine at this tier, but skip the doormat-thin ones.
-Wrists remember.
+• Hitting mat (Amazon) (~$150-250): a basic mat is fine at this tier, but skip the doormat-thin ones.
+Your wrists will notice after a hundred balls.

-- Display: the TV or monitor you already own, off to the side.
+• Display: the TV or monitor you already own, off to the side.
 GSPro on a 55" TV is genuinely fine.

-All-in with the GSPro license: roughly $1,500–2,200 depending on how much you already own.
+All-in with the GSPro license: roughly $1,500-2,200 depending on how much you already own.
 The R10 holds resale value, so the exit cost of this experiment is small.
+To trim it further, used R10s (eBay) sell well below retail, and there's no subscription attached to go stale.

 The sweet spot (~$5,000)

 This is the most build for the money, and where the projector-and-screen experience comes in: the difference between playing golf and watching a trace on a TV.
-The FlightScope Mevo Gen2 ($1,299) is the anchor: no subscription for GSPro, accurate radar tracking, and enough headroom that you won't outgrow it fast.
-The Rapsodo MLM2PRO ($699) saves $600 up front but adds a $199.99/year membership after the first year, so the Mevo wins the five-year math.

-- PC: ~$1,000–1,300 gets a current mid-range gaming desktop that runs GSPro at high settings, 1080p or 1440p.
+• PC: ~$1,000-1,300 gets a current mid-range gaming desktop that runs GSPro at high settings, 1080p or 1440p.

 Radar needs room.
 Plan on 15+ feet of total depth so the Mevo can sit behind you and still see ball flight.
 Ceiling height of 9 feet is workable for most swings; 10 is comfortable.